Gorf: Legacy

 Along with Stratovox (1980), Taskete (1980), and Berzerk (1980), Gorf was one of the earliest video games with speech synthesis in arcade games.

 Fenton's next game, The Adventures of Robby Roto!
 (1981) was not as successful financially in the arcades.
 This led to her to work on a sequel to Gorf.

 Fenton began developing a sequel titled Ms. Gorf that was coded in Forth.
 She used two Z80-based computers, with each handling the games code and animation respectively.
 The game was ultimately cancelled.
 Fenton described the unreleased game as "like a game you create as you play it", saying it featured levels where the ship was like a paintbrush, and could create obstacles on the playfield that would speed or slow the player down player.
 Fenton described the game had a few levels that "weren't well defined.
 It never really came together as a whole narrative the way Gorf did."
 The code for Ms. Gorf exists on 8" floppy disks labeled "RIP Ms. GORF 6/82 - 8/83".
 A pinball table of Gorf was planned that would be a hybrid of the video game version of Gorf as well as being a pinball game.
 Fenton said that the project only got as far as developing a breadboard for it before the game got "tied up in a patent battle" and was never completed.

 In 2006, 3D Stooges Software Studios released an unlicensed port of Gorf for the Atari Jaguar CD titled Gorf Classic.
 This version of the game is the only home version of Gorf that contains all the levels that were in the original arcade game.
-The release was listed as being among the best titles for the Atari Jaguar by Retro Gamer magazine in 2006 and Time Extension in 2023.
-Retro Gamer wrote the release of Gorf Classic spurred the interest in an independent development scene for the Atari Jaguar.
+The release was listed as being among the best titles for the Jaguar by Retro Gamer magazine in 2006 and Time Extension in 2023.
+Retro Gamer claimed the release of Gorf Classic spurred the interest in an independent development scene for the Jaguar.